 Darwen is a small market town just south of Blackburn.
-It developed as a centre of textile manufacturing during the Industrial Revolution and now has a population of just over 30,000.
+It developed as a centre of textile manufacturing during the Industrial Revolution and now has a population of around 28,000.

 One of the most recognisable sights in Darwen is the Italian-style brick chimney of the India Mill.
 Standing at just over 300 foot tall, legendary Bolton steeplejack and TV star Fred Dibnah described it as ‘one of the best chimneystacks in all of England’.
 The mill building itself has been redeveloped as a business centre.

 Another famous landmark is Jubilee Tower.
 Known to Darreners as Darwen Tower, it is perched on the top of Beacon Hill and was built in 1898 to commemorate the Diamond Jubilee of Queen Victoria.
 Visitors can climb to the top of the 85 foot tower and using the plaques at the top make out much of the Lancashire landscape, including Blackpool Tower and Morecambe Bay.

 In 2010 Princess Anne opened the new Darwen Leisure Centre on Green Street, 77 years after her uncle Prince George opened the original Darwen Baths.
 The £13 million leisure facility offers a 25 metre 8-lane swimming pool, a smaller teaching pool, fitness studio, fully-equipped gym, and sports hall.